David Buitenweg

-David "Daaf" Buitenweg (29 October 1898 – 9 April 1968) was a Dutch footballer who played as a forward.
+David Buitenweg (29 October 1898 – 9 April 1968) was a Dutch footballer who played as a forward.

 Club career

 Buitenweg played for UVV, Vitesse and Hercules during his career.
 He was the younger brother of Wout Buitenweg.
 He made his debut for UVV on 3 February 1918 in a home match against VOC, scoring his first goal in a 6–1 victory.
 In early 1924, management problems arose at UVV which led to Wout Buitenweg leaving the club.
 It initially seemed that Daaf would also leave UVV, and both brothers were linked to Sparta.

 He appeared as a guest player for Sparta twice: once against Bolton Wanderers on 29 May 1924 and once against the Estonian national team on 7 June 1924.

 Afterward, newspapers reported that both brothers would join Hercules, but Daaf ultimately decided to remain at UVV.
-After ten years in the first team, he left following the club’s relegation to the second division in 1928.
+After ten years in the first team, he left following the club's relegation to the second division in 1928.
 He spent one season with Vitesse, then returned to Utrecht to play for Hercules, where he was reunited with his brother.